EDITION 10 about OBOO,

 Supervisors stalled in creating the Advisory Board for almost nine

-years, and all the while the County Attorney's Office knew the law was being broken.
+years, during which the County Attorney's Office knew the law was being broken.
 See

 Time to end the game, and